Dating Emotional Predators: Signs to Look Out For by Shahida Arabi

 About the Author

-Shahida Arabi is a graduate student at Columbia University and the author of The Smart Girl’s Guide to Self-Care, a bestselling Kindle book also available in print.
+Shahida Arabi is a graduate of Columbia University and the author of three #1 Amazon bestselling books.
 She graduated summa cum laude from NYU as an undergraduate student, where she studied Psychology and English Literature.
 Her interests include psychology, sociology, education, gender studies and mental health advocacy.
-You can check out her new blog, Self-Care Haven, for topics related to mindfulness, mental health, narcissistic abuse and recovery from emotional trauma, like her page on Facebook, and subscribe to her YouTube Channel.

 The ideas in this blog entry have been adapted from a chapter of this book and are copyrighted by law.